rajeshkumr/icontosvg/README.md

 # This project is used to convert image files into svg

+You can use below service to convert your images into SVG

+<a href="https://icontosvg.onrender.com" target="_blank">Icon to SVG</a>

 # Dependencies
 | Tools | Version
 |------ | -------